Check frequently asked questions here. If you still need help please contact us at firstname.lastname@example.org.

 Pay close attention to lower back support and posture alignment, and make sure you feel plenty of comfort at the shoulders and hips.

-If you share a bed, shop with your partner so the selection of your new bed is made together.
+If you share a bed, bring your partner with you to our store so the selection of your new bed is made together.

 The short answer to this question is, "No."

 With today's modern mattresses, support comes from the innerspring.
+A common mattress is a hybrid which includes innersprings and foam layers.
 The comfort layers surrounding this spring system determine the surface "feel."
-As an example, every Serta mattress we sell features an advanced and durable innerspring system designed to deliver proper spinal support whether firmer or plusher.
+Many of our mattresses feature an advanced and durable innerspring system designed to deliver proper spinal support whether firmer or plusher.
 That means you can choose the mattress that feels best to you and still receive the support you need.